Existence of generic cubic homoclinic tangencies for H\'enon maps: Abstract

 \section{Abstract}

-In this paper, we study a two-parameter family $\{\psi_{\mu,\nu}\}$ of two-dimensional diffeomorphisms such that $\psi_{0,0}=\psi$ has two generic unfolding quadratic heteroclinic tangencies which are cyclically associated with dissipative saddle points $p^+,p^-$.
-With moderate extra conditions, it is proved that there exists a parameter value $(\mu_0,\nu_0)$ arbitrarily close to $(0,0)$ such that $\psi_{\mu_0,\nu_0}$ has a generic unfolding cubic homoclinic tangency associated with $p^+$.
-Applying this result to the (original) H\'enon family $\{f_{a,b}\}$, we show that $f_{a_1,b_1}$ has such a cubic tangency for some $(a_1,b_1)$ arbitrarily close to $(-2,0)$.
-Combining this fact with theorems in Kiriki-Soma \cite{KS} based on results in Palis-Takens \cite{PT} and Wang-Young \cite{WY}, one can observe the new phenomena in the H\'enon family, appearance of persistent antimonotonic tangencies and cubic polynomial-like strange attractors.
+In this paper, we show that the H\'enon map $\varphi_{a,b}$ has a generically unfolding cubic tangency for some $(a,b)$ arbitrarily close to $(-2,0)$ by applying results of Gonchenko-Shilnikov-Turaev \cite{GST1}\,--\,\cite{GST7}.
+Combining this fact with theorems in Kiriki-Soma \cite{KS}, one can observe the new phenomena in the H\'enon family, appearance of persistent antimonotonic tangencies and cubic polynomial-like strange attractors.